LCGhit/folder_synchronization/README.md

 To use the script you need only call the file with four arguments:
 1) the path to the folder you wish to backup
-2) the path to the backup folder (if no folder with provided name exists, one will de created)
+2) the path to the backup folder (creates folder if none exists)
-3) the file that logs the changes (if no file with provided name exists, one will de created)
+3) the file that logs the changes (creates file if none exists)
 4) the interval for the iteration of the script - the default unit of time is seconds, but with the flag -u it may be read as minutes (-um), hours (-uh), or days (-ud)

 See the [open issues](https://github.com/LCGhit/folder_synchronization/issues) for a full list of proposed features (and known issues).